Louis-Amable Jetté: Family

-His wife, Lady Jette, was the daughter of Rodolphe Laflamme and his wife.
+His wife, Lady Berthilde Jette, was the daughter of Rodolphe Laflamme and his wife.
 She was born in Montreal, Quebec March 27, 1841.
 The couple married in 1862 and lived at `Spencerwood,` Quebec.

 She volunteered with various benevolent and religious institutions connected with the Roman Catholic Church in Canada.
 She wrote a biography of Saint Marie-Marguerite d'Youville who founded the religious order the Order of Sisters of Charity of Montreal (also known as the Grey Sisters).

+His son, Julius Jetté, became a notable scholar of the Koyukon people of Alaska.